-Piquant tahini sauce for a delicious, provocative and spicy condiment that will make a dull green salad, liven up crunchy vegetables and complete a sandwich.
+This recipe for a piquant tahini-sauce is for a delicious, provocative and spicy condiment that will really make your perhaps dull green-salad, liven up crunchy vegetables and complete a sandwich.
 Make it as fiery as you choose by retaining or discarding the chili seeds.

-As we all know only too well, by the time salads reach your table they can hardly be described as freshly picked; they've lost their edge and need something to spice them up.
+As we all know only too well, by the time salads reach our tables they can hardly be described as freshly-picked unless you grow them yourself; they've lost their edge and need something to spice them up.

 We take the time to make these kinds of dishes for two reasons; they taste great and they sway the stats in our favour that we will escape pain and an early demise.
 There is no guarantee alas.

-Tahini is made from roasted and then ground sesame seeds.
+Tahini is made by toasting and then grinding sesame-seeds.
 I confess I had never heard of it until spending a few years in Holland and coming under the influence of Turkish and Greek cuisine.
 It's simply a gem, and will add so much to your cooking, and the nutrition of your food.

 In particular it's a rich source of lignans, that wonderful phytochemical that is in such short supply in the modern refined diet; they should be an essential part of the food that every woman enjoys.
 They have a chemical structure similar to oestrogen and compete at sites in the breast for absorption, greatly reducing tumours.